Skip to main content

 Use Cases

-1. Particulate Matter (PM2.5) - This metric measures dust particles that are less than 2.5µm.
+1. Particulate Matter (PM2.5) - This metric measures dust particles less than 2.5µm in size.
 PM2.5 comes from many sources including automobiles, construction sites, industrial facilities, fires, smokestacks, and cooking fumes along with vaping fumes from e-cigarettes.
-When the sampling frequency is increased to 1 second, the sensor can detect transitory changes introduced by these sources.
+When the sampling frequency is increased to 1 second, the sensor detects transitory changes introduced by these sources.

 2. Ambient Noise - Ambient noise is the measurement of noise that’s in the area.
 To ensure comfort, prolonged exposure is usually measured over a long period of time.
-However, sampling it as frequently as 5 seconds, users can also get alerted for shorter spikes like loud noises that need to be investigated.
+However, by sampling it as frequently as once every 5 seconds, users can also get alerted for shorter spikes (which represent loud noises in need of investigation).

-• Mount the MT14 sensor between 8-10 feet above the ground on the wall.
+• The MT14 sensor should be installed between 8-10 feet above the ground on the wall.

-• Ensure that external power (AC power or PoE) is available at the desired location.
+• External power (AC power or PoE) should be available at the desired location.

-• Ensure that a compatible gateway(MV/MR) is within the range of the sensor.
+• A that a compatible gateway(MV/MR) should be within the range of the sensor.

 • RSSI for the sensor to the closest gateway should be > -80 dBm.

-• To prevent vandalism, make sure that the MT14 mount plate is screwed in the wall and the security anchor screw(T6) on the top of the MT14 body is engaged to the mount plate.
+• To prevent vandalism, the MT14 mount plate should be screwed into the wall and the security anchor screw(T6) on the top of the MT14 body should be engaged to the mount plate.

-• Typical effective coverage area for MT14 in high sampling mode is at an 8 feet radius from the wall area with the sensor at a height of 8 feet.
-This translates the coverage area to roughly 100 sqft of circular area with the sensor at the center.
+• Typical effective coverage area for MT14 in high sampling mode is an 8 feet radius from the wall area with the sensor at a height of 8 feet.
+This translates the coverage area to roughly 200 square feet of circular area with the sensor at the center.

 • Additional factors such as room air flow, and the placement of the sensor can affect the efficacy of the MT14.
-Ensure that the MT14 is away from an inlet or outlet airflow vent.
+The MT14 should not be placed near an inlet or outlet airflow vent.

-• The ability for a sensor to detect vape is influenced by numerous factors such as the size of the room, the proximity of the detector to the source of vaping, and the direction, speed, and volume of airflow in the room.
-Vape is an aerosol and travels via diffusion and can dissipate fairly quickly.
-Additional sensors might be required to cover some dead zones
+• The ability of a sensor to detect vape is influenced by numerous factors such as the size of the room, the proximity of the detector to the source of vaping, and the direction, speed, and volume of airflow in the room.
+The vapor released from a vape is an aerosol.
+It spreads via diffusion, so it can dissipate fairly quickly.
+For this reason, additional sensors might be required to cover some dead zones

 Updated Dashboard Charts

-With the fast sampling mode enabled, the data collected is now 300 times more than before.
-To accommodate the extra data, the dashboard charts will now be updated with aggregated data to improve performance.
+With the High Sampling Mode enabled, the data is now collected 300 times more frequently than before.
+To accommodate this extra data, dashboard charts will now be updated with aggregated data to improve performance.

 • Was this article helpful?